xu1110/FNSCRS/readme.md

 **Step1**

-Unzip final_data, and put data (something like redial_rec) into the /data fold.
+Unzip final_data, and put data (something like redial_rec, inspired_rec) into the /data fold of the corresponding model, which include both the original dataset and the augmented dataset.

 **Step2**